sumelan/shirase/README.md

 ### Custom Neovim

 My flake includes custom Neovim packages configured with [nvf](https://github.com/NotAShelf/nvf).
-Those are separated into `nvfMini` and `nvf`.
-Both are portable, and you can use my Neovim on other Nix-installed systems. `nvfMini` is minimal and focuses on only editing Nix files.
+Those are separated into `nvf-minimal` and `nvf`.
+Both are portable, and you can use my Neovim on other Nix-installed systems. `nvf-minimal` is self-explanatory: stay as minimal as possible, whereas `nvf` contains extended features.

 ```sh
 nix run github:sumelan/shirase#nvf